microsoft/testbase/Samples/Package/Out-of-Box/MSIXApp-OOB-Sample/README.md

    {
-     "appProcessName": "<Name of the application process to be launched, e.g., 7zFM>", "packageMSIXName": "<Name of the MSIX package file in bin folder, e.g., 7Zip.msix>", "packageIdentityName": "<Name attribute value of Identity tag in the MSIX package manifest, e.g., 7Zip>", "signingCertName": "<Name of the certificate to sign the MSIX package in bin folder, e. g., cert.pfx>", "signingCertPassword": "<Password of the certificate to sign the MSIX package, e. g., Password01!>" }
+     "appProcessName": "<Name of the application process to be launched, e.g., 7zFM>", "packageMSIXName": "<Name of the MSIX package file in bin folder, e.g., 7Zip.msix>", "packageIdentityName": "<Value of the Name attribute of Identity tag in the MSIX package manifest (AppxManifest.xml), e.g., 7Zip>", "signingCertName": "<Name of the certificate to sign the MSIX package in bin folder, e. g., cert.pfx>", "signingCertPassword": "<Password of the certificate to sign the MSIX package, e. g., Password01!>" }